Foundation / Corporation

 -Individual research projects unless they are directly supporting a public humanities program

 -Publications, or performances or presentations of works of art, unless they are essential in conveying the humanities content of the project to a non-academic audience

 -Projects that advocate or promote a particular political, ideological, religious or partisan point of view

-Grant limits and deadlines are the same as for Minigrants and Regular Grants.
-Thus, Oral History Grants of $2,000 or less may be submitted anytime, but at least eight weeks before the project begins.
-Deadlines for Oral History Grants between $2,001 and $7,500 are May 1 and September 15.
+Grant limits and deadlines for Oral History grants are the same as for Minigrants and Regular grants.
+Thus, Oral History Grants of $2,000 or less may be submitted anytime, but at least eight weeks before the project begins; deadlines for Oral History Grants between $2,001 and $7,500 are May 1 and September 15.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-Dr. Kevin Greene, Co-director of the Center for Oral History
+Dr. Kevin Greene, Co-director, Center for Oral History

 Mississippi Humanities Council